 But he has been taught that these thoughts are sinful, and he knows that if anyone were to find out about his musings he would be punished immediately so he must remain silent.
 This could have been bearable if 7-2521 hadn’t discovered something so revolutionary it could change the way he and his people live and view the world, yet dare he tell anyone?
 Or should he continue his life unassuming and unnoticed despite this thrilling new information that burns inside of him?

 Anthem is one of those ingenious pieces of writing that not only makes you feel like kicking yourself for not having read it earlier but also consumes you with envy for its ability to put a complex idea across in a sophisticated yet simplistic way.
-This is the first time I have read Ayn Rand and it will definitely not be the last.

-Rand was clearly troubled with the idea of communism when writing the novella in 1937, but the underlying message behind her words is not primarily a comment on anti-Nazism.
+Rand was troubled with the idea of communism when writing the novella in 1937, but the underlying message behind her words is not primarily a comment on anti-Nazism.
 Of course there are very strong themes rejecting uniformity and repression here but this is more of a philosophical standpoint than a political statement.
 Rand developed her philosophy of Objectivism through her fictional works which incorporated her beliefs that ‘reality exists independent of consciousness’ and that we are essentially responsible for our own destinies and happiness.
-Anthem is a captivating embodiment of these ideas put forward in delicate, passionate prose.
+Anthem is an embodiment of these ideas put forward in delicate, passionate prose.